Nima76/newFHE/README.md

 ### Important Note on Modifications

-If you want to modify the application or enable GPU acceleration service:
+**If you want to modify the application or enable GPU acceleration service:**

-1. First modify the "ubuntu with openfhe" directory
+1. First modify the "ubuntu with openfhe" directory to create new iamge based on you modyfied OpenFHE library
 2. Then rebuild and replace this image in the other components

 Alternatively, you can use the pre-built image: